AfreenInnovates/hack/README.md

   - Image generation: **black-forest-labs/flux-schnell's** (text-to-image model).

 ## Future Enhancements
-- Speech to text, where users rather than typing, would be able to tell speak prompts.
+- speech to text, where users rather than typing, would be able to tell speak prompts.
 - Allow users to generate **longer stories**, (take token input, temperature input, etc. and utilize those values in the backend).
 - Let users select how many images they want (beyond the current limit of 5).
 - Store these generated art/stories, and show the specific prompt for the best ones created.
+- image ---> text ---> speech
 - Share their stories/artwork?
 - Prolly user authentication?